Stroke treatments for paralysis can be hard to find.

 Why is that?

-Well, unfortunately there aren’t enough clinical studies on effective stroke paralysis treatments, so doctors and therapists don’t have much to that they can (legally) recommend.
+Well, unfortunately there aren’t enough clinical studies on effective stroke treatments for paralysis, so doctors and therapists don’t have much to that they can (legally) recommend.

 Please don’t let the void discourage you from exploring your options – because you have options!